How To Keep Mice Out Of Your Camper BEFORE They Get In

-Rodents like the warmth, the darkness, and they like to chew the wires and more.
+In rodent-rich areas like the desert and wooded areas, critters like to get into engine compartments.
+They want the warmth, the darkness, and they like to chew the wires, rubber lines, and more.

-A good preventative measure to make it less appealing to rodents is to open the hood.
+A good preventative measure to make it less appealing to rodents is opening the hood.
 This allows light in and makes it less of a protective sanctuary for them.

-Ok.
 It IS strong smelling stuff.
-And some people say that this will keep mice away.
+And some people say that this is a good RV mouse deterrent.

-Maybe east coast mice prefer it and west coast mice hate it.
+Maybe east coast mice prefer it, and west coast mice hate it, haha.

 You could try putting a bar outside on the ground first.
-If it ends up with chew marks on it, it probably won't work in your RV.
+If it ends up with chew marks, it's definitely not what keeps mice out of campers.

 So, maybe certain mice despise it?
-I am not a mouse, and I despise it.
+I'm no mouse, and I hate it.